RSZ-Nld/V1.2-Si4735-ESP32-Txco-Bandpass/README.md

-SW MW LW and FM Radio  With Bandpass filters, Txco and RF-amp-gain
+SW MW LW and FM Radio  With Bandpass filters, Txco
 ## About the original project
 This project is based on
 Use ESP32 arduino Boards and 3.2 TFT display touchscreen TFT_eSPI Ili9341,